PensionMath

 For members comparing total compensation, the employer's 15% pension contribution is real economic value.
 An employer putting 15% of a $70,000 salary into a pension is contributing $10,500 per year in deferred compensation that doesn't show up in the paycheck.

-Members with at least 10 years of service can retire from age 55, but the 0.5% per month reduction adds up fast.
-Retiring 5 years (60 months) before the full retirement age means a 30% permanent reduction.
+Members with at least 5 years of service can retire from age 55 with a reduced benefit.
+Pre-2010 members face a 4% reduction per year before the full retirement age.
+Post-2010 members face a steeper 6% per year.
+Retiring 5 years early under the 6% schedule means a 30% permanent reduction.
 On a $4,688 monthly benefit, that's $1,406 per month less for life.
-Retiring 3 years early means an 18% reduction, $844 per month less.

 The question of whether early retirement is financially rational depends on the break-even calculation.
 Every early-retirement month you collect a reduced benefit is a month you'd otherwise be collecting nothing.
 You need enough early months to overcome the permanent income gap.
 At a 30% reduction, the break-even typically falls around 13-15 years, meaning you'd need to live at least 13-15 years past the full retirement age to have been better off waiting.